newbie-21/vAItal/README.md

 # 🔐 Environment Variables

 This project requires a `.env` file to run.
-Your actual `.env` file **must NOT be uploaded** to GitHub.
+Your actual `.env` file **HAS NOT BEEN UPLOADED** to GitHub Repo.

-Instead, a `.env.template` file is included which lists the required variable names.
+Instead, a `.env.template` file is included here, which lists the required variable names.

 Create a `.env` file in the project root and add: